Child nutrition in Australia: Dietary recommendations of a nutritional lifestyle

 The nationally defined standard diet for the average Australian child between the ages of four through to eighteen is one that requires variety and consists of sustenance from all five of the food groups.
 The nationally available ‘healthy eating pyramid’ contains information about portioning as well as the type of food that should be consumed, to allow parents and children to adhere to a healthy and nutritional diet.
 Nutrition has its strongest and the most important impacts on a person during the early stages of life; this is in regards to organ, bone, muscle and body development.
 The most common cause of poor development being an undernourished and inadequate diet, due to lack of dietary knowledge.

 It is suggested that children between the ages of 4-13 should be eating 4-5 serves (75g) of vegetables a day.
 Vegetables are ‘nutrient dense’ and a good source of essential vitamins, antioxidants as well as fiber.
 1-2 serves of fruit (150g) should also be consumed daily as it is essential in preventing early onset vitamin deficiencies.
 1-2.5 serves of lean meats and poultry, such as fish, chicken, lamb, beef as well as legumes and nuts are also essential in a daily diet in order to maintain stable zinc and iron levels within a developing body.
 Whole grains should be consumed daily as they are high in fiber and low in saturated fats.
 Between 4-6 serves (40g) per day of rice, quinoa, rye, barley or pasta is critical to meet kilojoule requirements (8700kJ).
 2-3 servings (250ml) of dairy products such as, milk, probiotic yoghurt or cheese is also beneficial for stable muscle and bone development.

 It is common for children of the 21st century to indulge in consumer products that should be considered only as an occasional indulgence.
-Foods such as sweet biscuits, cakes, deserts, fast food as well as pastries and fruit juices are high in saturated fats as well as added sugars.
+Foods such as sweet biscuits, cakes, desserts, fast food as well as pastries and fruit juices are high in saturated fats as well as added sugars.
 Saturated fats are responsible for raising blood cholesterol levels and in turn could put children at a much higher risk of contracting heart disease or inducing a heart attack.
 Thus five or fewer servings of sweet indulgences should be consumed in a week, as a maximum.

 Nutrition Australia ultimately seeks to help children "eat a rainbow" by encouraging them to consume a fruit and a vegetable of a different colour every day to ensure that all beneficial properties of both fruit and vegetables are embraced.
 Educating children and exposing them to a healthier diet earlier on in childhood can achieve this.

 The Australian Dietary Guidelines recommends children aged three to five years eat nutritious foods from each of the five food groups every day.

 The following daily serves are recommended for children across this age group: